GlobalFishingWatch/paper-industrial-activity/README.md

-    ├── LICENSE     # usage and distribution conditions ├── analyses    # code and notebooks of analyses and figures ├── detector    # code of SAR detection system in Earth Engine ├── nnets       # code of Deep Learning models and training └── untracked   # location to place credential files
+    ├── LICENSE     # usage and distribution conditions ├── analyses    # code and notebooks of analyses and figures ├── detector    # code of SAR detection system in Earth Engine └── nnets       # code of Deep Learning models and training

 ## License